bradleyeckert/hermes/docs/hermes.md

 Manufacturers already operate a closed ecosystem for their products. `hermes` is meant more for manufacturers who need a UART to securely access their systems remotely or in the field.
 A secure channel facilitates update pushing, which is another emerging cybersecurity requirement.
 There is no need for highly complex encryption schemes that have more ways to go wrong.

+In particular, the PKE used in SSL/TLS requires a X.509 certificate.
+An embedded system without Internet access would need a root certificate.
+A private root certificate can be considered similar to a master key because it acts as the foundational trust element within a private certificate authority (CA), essentially "signing" and validating all other certificates issued within that system, making it the key component for establishing trust within that closed network, just like a master key unlocks multiple doors in a building; its security is crucial as compromising it could compromise the entire trust structure within that private network.
+The discovery of the root certificate in one device would compromise all devices.

+Without PKE, there is no spoofing.
+Key management relies on key escrow instead.
+Anti-spoofing relies on he security of the escrow.

 ## AEAD

 [Wikipedia](https://en.wikipedia.org/wiki/Authenticated_encryption):